 Free Printable Inspirational Quote

-If you’re ready to try these steps out, we’ve provided a sample printable inspirational quote for you to practice with.
-Print out this easy printable, cut it using one of the methods outlined above, frame it, and hang it in your home or office for inspiration.
+Now you know what crop marks are!
+If you’re ready to try cutting using crop marks, we’ve provided a sample printable inspirational quote for you to practice with.
+Print out this easy printable, cut it using one of the methods outlined above, frame it, and hang it in your home or office for inspiration and mindfulness.